TDaP Reaction: Causation in Fact Claim

 Jump v.
 HHS, Case No. 11-301V (Fla.
 Spec.
 Mstr.
 Aug.
 31, 2015) (Hamilton-Fieldman, SM)

-In this case, experts for both sides agreed that Petitioner was more likely than not in the “preclinical stage” of RA at the time of her TDaP vaccine, potentially raising the issue of significant aggravation.
+In this case, experts for both sides agreed that Petitioner was more likely than not in the “preclinical stage” of Rheumatoid Arthritis at the time of her TDaP vaccine, potentially raising the issue of significant aggravation.
 However, the special master, analyzing the SOL provision of the Vaccine Act, noted that the application of the Act is triggered by “the first symptom or manifestation of onset” of an alleged vaccine-related injury, and since Petitioner was asymptomatic at the time of the vaccine, the claim should be analyzed as a causation in fact claim and not significant aggravation.

 Petitioner’s expert testified that an individual with preclinical RA “is at increased risk to develop overt disease if they encounter an environmental trigger such as an infection, vaccination, ultraviolet radiation, or certain chemicals.”
 Further, because Petitioner already suffered from several other preexisting inflammatory conditions, she was at increased risk to develop another inflammatory condition like RA following vaccination.
 The medical theory presented was that the abrupt onset of severe disease would be consistent with his theory that the introduction of an antigen to an individual with a predisposed, hyperactive immune system can trigger an immune complex-mediated inflammatory response from existing B and T lymphocytes, in a typical window of 6-21 days.